UtaUtaUtau/straycat-rs/flag_docs.md

  This is the main documentation of the flags available in straycat-rs.

 ## Value Notation for ranges
- The notation for the ranges of values follows [integer interval notation](https://en.wikipedia.org/wiki/Interval_(mathematics)#Notations_for_intervals) from mathematics.
+ The notation for the ranges of values follows [interval notation](https://en.wikipedia.org/wiki/Interval_(mathematics)#Notations_for_intervals) from mathematics.
 Keep in mind that flags can only receive integers (whole numbers).
 Here is a summary of this notation:
  - Square brackets **[]** means the value is included in the range.
  - Parentheses **()** means the value is not included in the range.
  - **inf** means infinity.
 The sign indicates its direction.